 4. Trim All the Fat

 When you’re crafting a design for your portfolio website, it’s vital to consider what you are conveying, as well as how you lay out this information on the page.
 The design should not get in the way.
+Learn more about building your site in our recently released online course.

 Usually, simple and clean design works best.
 Lots of white space and simple typeface can be a good foundation for your design.
 Thus, try to remove all unnecessary information and decorative elements to focus visitors’ attention on your message.
 Every time you want to introduce a new text section, ask yourself ‘Can I say it more succinctly’?
 Could a concept be displayed as an image or as a diagram instead of as a paragraph of text?’